mnahhas444/Targeting_Change/README.md

 results in a statistically significant decrease in firearm mortality rates.
 We assert that these single law changes target a specific subgroup of potential consumers who do not have legal alternatives for firearm procurement.
 This targeting of the law results in less purchases of firearms which, in turn, results in a marginal decrease in firearm related homicides at the county level.
+Full paper and results can be found on my Linkedin page: https://www.linkedin.com/in/michael-v-nahhas/